sadanandpai/git-guide/README.md

 <br>

 ### 11. I have made some changes in a branch.
-But it is partially completely.
+But it is partially complete.
 How can I continue from the same point in future?

 If you are making some changes and need to move on to some other work and then come back, in such case either you can commit or store (stash) the changes.